 - b.
 A directive that the district shall not pay for the evaluation until it receives a completed copy of the report of the evaluation directly from the evaluator. - c.
-Directions that the parent is responsible for arranging the evaluation and for ensuring that the evaluator contacts the Director of Special Education Services (570) 327-5500, 40410, to arrange for payment of the evaluation.
+Directions that the parent is responsible for arranging the evaluation and for ensuring that the evaluator contacts the Director of Special Education Services, Dr. Amy Briggs at (570) 327-5500, ext.
+40410, to arrange for payment of the evaluation.